JavohirBozorboyev/JavohirBozorboyev/README.md

 <div align="center">
  <h2> About Me </h2>
-  :telescope: I have 2 years experience at Boborahim Mashrab XM and UITC IT Academy.
+ <p> I have 2 years experience at Boborahim Mashrab XM and UITC IT Academy. <br>
- :telescope: I’m working as a Frontend developer and contributing to frontend  for building web applications.
+ I’m working as a Frontend developer and contributing to frontend  for building web applications. <br>

- :seedling: Exploring Technical Content Writing.
+ Exploring Technical Content Writing.</p>
 </div>